 - Bachelor’s degree in public policy, business, urban planning, economics, or a related field.

-- A minimum of years executive level management experience.
+- A minimum of eight (8) years executive level management experience.

 - Specialized background with expert knowledge regarding employment issues, workforce development, job training, strategic planning, policy and program development, and program evaluation.

 - Expert knowledge in implementing and managing federally funded Workforce Innovation and Opportunity Act programs.

 - Expert knowledge of regional trends in the labor market and use of labor market information, including factors affecting labor supply and demand.